 Exercise and Physical Therapy

 Many people find relief from knee braces or knee sleeves.
 These devices typically have a cutout in the kneecap area.
-They are designed to hold the kneecap in place during activity.
-Some are designed to hold the patella from going too far laterally.
+Some hold the kneecap in place during activity; others hold the patella from going too far laterally.

 Certain methods of taping the patella in position have also been helpful to many patients.

 Special shoe inserts, called orthotics, may also be helpful.
 They work best when the condition is due to dysfunction in the foot, such as flat feet or excessive pronation.